+Because of its top-rated mobile app, physical bank locations, and good APY, the Capital One 360 Online Checking Account is at the top of our list.
 There are no fees needed to open the Capital One 360 checking account.
-It doesn’t have a minimum balance requirement, doesn’t do a credit check, and it also pays interest.
+It doesn’t have a minimum balance requirement; it doesn’t do a credit check; and it also pays interest.
 It’s probably the best deal on a free checking account that you can get right now.

-Moreover, it has a free debit card, and there are more than 39,000 Capital One ATMs in which you can avoid ATM charges by using one.
+Moreover, it offers a free debit card, and there are more than 39,000 Capital One ATMs at which you can avoid ATM charges by using one.
 You’ll get 0.10 percent APY on all your balances, which is more than the national average of 0.04 percent.
-But so, the APY for online accounts isn’t as high as it is for other types of accounts online.
+But so far, the APY for online accounts isn’t as high as it is for other types of accounts online.

 2. Ally Bank Interest Checking